Yeh Mera Deewanapan Hai

-Yeh Mera Deewanapan Hai is a Pakistani television series aired on A-Plus TV, written by Zanjabeel Asim Shah and produced by Sadia Jabbar.
+Yeh Mera Deewanapan Hai is a 2015 Pakistani television series aired on A-Plus TV, written by Zanjabeel Asim Shah and produced by Sadia Jabbar.
 It stars Saima Noor and Junaid Khan in lead roles.
-The series which is set in Karachi, Pakistan and spans over 30 years, starts from 1990s to present day.
-It revolves around Jehangir who falls for Mehtab, a lady much older than her.
+The series is set in Karachi and spans over 30 years, starts from 1990s to present day.
+It revolves around Jehangir who falls for Mehtab, a nurse at his father's clinic who is older than him.

-Plot summary
+Synopsis

-Since his childhood, Jehangir is attracted towards Mehtaab, a divorced nurse in his father's clinic.
-With the passage of time, his feelings develops deeper and he falls for her due to her beauty as his father also has an affair with another woman because he consider his mother as unattractive.
+Since his childhood, Jehangir is attracted to Mehtaab, a divorced nurse who works in his father's clinic.
+With the passage of time, his feelings develops deeper and he falls for her due to her beauty.
+His father also has an affair with another woman because he considers Jehangir's mother to be unattractive.
 The plot revolves around the love story of Jehangir and the troubles faced by his family.